 Certificates are vitally important for building your family tree and proving the connections between each person.

 Births registered from September quarter 1911 include the mother’s maiden name in the index, which makes it easier to pinpoint the right birth during the 20th century.
-Victorian census returns provide places of birth, however, which can help to identify earlier entries in the birth index.
-The new indexes on the GRO website however now include mother's maiden name all the way back to 1837 and some subscription websites are starting to also add this detail.
+The new indexes on the GRO website however now include mother's maiden name all the way back to 1837 and some subscription websites, such as Findmypast, are starting to also add this detail.